Jim-Shaddix/bulkrename/README.md

 ## Requirements
 * python 3.6
 * python module: click
-* This script should run appropriately on MacOS/Linux/Windows systems, but the script has not been tested on Windows.
+* This script works on MacOS/Linux/Windows systems.

 If the click module is not already downloaded in your environment, the installation command will download it for you.